saanvivi/LockIN/README.md

 # 🔒 LockIN: Smart Event Management System

-**LockIN** is a specialized front-end React application developed for the **ICT 3230 Full Stack Web Development Tools** course at **Manipal Institute of Technology**.
+**LockIN** is a MERN based application developed for the **ICT 3230 Full Stack Web Development Tools** course at **Manipal Institute of Technology**.
 It provides a comprehensive solution for event lifecycle management, featuring dynamic discovery, registration, and hardware-integrated QR verification.

 ## 🚀 Key Features